ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The Rationale

-Workforce projections call for graduating secondary students to have at the least some postsecondary education to fulfill the demands of work (Carnevale, Smith, & Strohl, 2010).
 School counselors recognize that each student, regardless of background, possesses unique interests, abilities and goals, which will lead to future opportunities.
-Collaborating with students, families, educational staff and the community, the school counselor works to ensure all students select a postsecondary path to productive citizenry (e.g. military, career technical certificate or two-/four-year degree program) appropriate for the student.
+By including culturally responsive practices within career development strategies, school counselors help historically marginalized populations create pathways for their future (Chan, 2019).
+Collaborating with students, families, educational staff and the community, school counselors work to ensure all students select a postsecondary path to productive citizenry (e.g., military, career technical certificate or two-/four-year degree program) appropriate for the student.

 The School Counselor's Role

-• Introducing careers and the world of work beginning in lower elementary grades (pre-K–3)
+• Introduce students to careers and the world of work beginning in elementary grades (pre-K–3)

-• Providing learning and experiential opportunities for students to acquire behaviors and skills for career readiness (Gysbers, 2013)
+• Collaborate to provide learning and experiential opportunities for students to acquire behaviors and skills necessary for career readiness (Limberg et al., 2021)

-• Working with students to identify their interests, abilities, specific career clusters (Stipanovic, 2010) and postsecondary plans (many states mandate an academic/career action plan as a graduation requirement)
+• Work with students to identify their interests, abilities, specific career clusters (Cicco, 2018) and postsecondary plans

-• Helping students plan the transition from school to postsecondary education and/or the world of work (ASCA, 2021)
+• Help students plan the transition from school to postsecondary education and/or the world of work, including high-quality CTE programs (ASCA, 2021)

-• Advising students on multiple postsecondary pathways (e.g., college, career-specific credentials and certifications, apprenticeships, military, service-year programs, full-time employment with a family-supporting wage) (Chicago Public Schools Multiple Postsecondary Pathways Framework)
+• Advise students on multiple postsecondary pathways (e.g., college, career-specific credentials and certifications, apprenticeships, military, service-year programs, full-time employment with a family-supporting wage or with a sufficient wage for sustaining an independent lifestyle)

-• Connecting students to early college programs (e.g., dual credit/dual enrollment).
+• Connect students to early-college and career development programs (e.g., dual credit/dual enrollment, AP, IB, CTE)

-• Collaborating with administration, teachers, staff and decision makers to create a postsecondary-readiness and collegegoing culture
+• Collaborate with administrators, teachers, staff and decision-makers to create a postsecondary-readiness, career-preparedness and college-going culture

-• Providing and advocating for individual pre-K through postsecondary students’ college and career awareness through exploration and postsecondary planning and decision making, which supports students’ right to choose from the wide array of options after completing secondary education
+• Provide and advocate for all students’ college and career awareness through exploration and postsecondary planning and decision-making, which supports students’ right to choose from the wide array of options after completing secondary education

-• Identifying gaps in college and career access and the implications of such data for addressing both intentional and unintentional biases related to college and career counseling
+• Identify gaps in college and career access and the implications of such data for addressing both intentional and unintentional biases related to college and career advising and counseling

-• Working with teachers to integrate career education learning in the curricula
+• Work with teachers to integrate career education learning in classroom lessons, including CTE pathways and relevant courses

 Summary